-Violette Szabo (1921-1945) worked for 'F' Section in Special Operations Executive (SOE) during the Second World War.
-During a mission in France she was captured and imprisoned by the Nazi's.
+Violette Szabo (1921-1945) worked for 'F' Section in the Special Operations Executive (SOE) during the Second World War.
+During a mission in France she was captured and imprisoned by the Nazis.
 She was executed in Ravensbrück concentration camp and posthumously awarded the George Cross, the highest honour given to civilians.

 Violette initially joined the Women’s Land Army when war broke out and then the Auxiliary Territorial Services (ATS) in 1941.